 Our family time is crammed full of proper days out, National Trust places further afield, theme parks and those days that you really want to do as a family, the ones where you want to make the memories together and then share those memories over the years that follow.

-There are some days out that I wouldn’t do without Hubby there to share them with me – Drayton Manor, as I know how much the children love it there and how nice it would be for Hubby to share that with us.
+There are some days out that I wouldn’t do without Dave there to share them with me – Drayton Manor, as I know how much the children love it there and how nice it would be for Dave to share that with us.
 The same goes for pretty much any tourist attraction we visit for the first time and the real treat adventures that don’t happen very often – A Day Out with Thomas is a prime example of that.
-I also couldn’t imagine visiting Father Christmas without Hubby there to experience it too.
+I also couldn’t imagine visiting Father Christmas without Dave there to experience it too.

 So my solo time with the children is low key, doing things that need to be done, seeing lovely friends, having play dates and going on shorter days out that we have done countless times before.